Jurager/teams/README.md

 Adding abilities to users is made easy.
 You do not have to create a role or an ability in advance.
 Simply pass the name of the ability, and package will create it if it doesn't exist.

-For example, to add the ability to edit an article in team for certain user, we need to pass the entity, at this example - article object, an team object
+For example, to add the ability to edit an article in team for certain user, we need to pass the entity, at this example - article object, a team object

 ```php
 User::allowTeamAbility('edit', $article, $team));